Kosmosmusic/webapp/README.md

 TODO `PRIVILIGED_ACCESS_FIREBASE_UID` is admin user account id, leave it empty for now;

-alternatively a script `set-env.sh` can guide you through the process of setting environment variables, use it like
+alternatively a script `bash/set-env.sh` can guide you through the process of setting environment variables, use it like

 ```
-bash ./set-env.sh
+bash shell/set-env.sh
 ```
 or
 ```